Insights

 Where this started

-This journey began in 2016, with early engagement across the waste and resources sector looking at and challenging conventional thinking around household recycling, bin design and user behaviour.
+This journey began in 2016, with early engagement across the waste and resources sector looking at and challenging conventional thinking around household recycling, bin design and user behavior.

 Thinking Outside the Bin (CIWM 2016)